sujit-patel/sidcup-golf-family-clone/README.md

 # Sidcup Golf Family Clone

+## About

+The **Sidcup Golf Family Clone** is a fully responsive and interactive web project that replicates the official Sidcup Golf Family website.
+Built using **HTML, CSS, and JavaScript**, this project features **smooth animations** powered by **GSAP and ScrollTrigger**, creating a dynamic and engaging user experience.

+The main focus of this project is to provide:
+✅ **Seamless responsiveness** across all devices.
+✅ **Smooth animations** for enhanced user interaction.
+✅ **Optimized performance** for fast loading and smooth navigation.
+✅ **Modern UI components** for an interactive web experience.

+This project serves as a demonstration of **front-end development skills**, **animation expertise**, and **performance optimization** using modern JavaScript libraries. 🚀

 A **responsive and interactive** clone of the Sidcup Golf Family website, built using modern web technologies with smooth animations.

 ## 🚀 Features